College of Applied Life Sciences

 In 1921, the education course consisted of a two-year diploma in Elementary Teaching and Home Economics and a four-year Bachelor of Science degree in Education or a Bachelor of Science degree in Home Economics.
 The two-year program ceased to give a diploma in 1925.
 Rather, those completing the program received a Louisiana Class III Professional Elementary Certificate which was valid for life.

-In 1939, Hamilton Lab School, an elementary training school to provide teacher training for students in the College of Education, was built.
+In 1939, Hamilton Lab School, an elementary training school to provide teacher training for students in the College of Education, now the College of Education and Human Development, was built.
 Funding was also provided for 16 teachers for the new training school.

 In 1954, UL Lafayette was the first teacher education program in the state of Louisiana to be accredited by the National Council for Accreditation of Teacher Education.
 Also in 1954, UL Lafayette was the first all-white, state-supported public college in the South to integrate; and in 1956, Christiana Gordon Smith, the first black graduate, graduated in Education.
 By 1959, over 5,000 bachelor degrees had been conferred.